shilpapullayikodi/Kaufwagen/README.md

 # Kaufwagen

-This application is for creating grocery shopping list before going for shopping
+This application is for managing grocery shopping list while going for shopping

 ## Tasks